-Limiting Social Interactions: In order to help prevent COVID-19 infections on our campus and in our local San Antonio community, we highly recommend that students limit unnecessary social interactions for at least 14 days prior to returning to campus and throughout the fall semester.
+Limiting Social Interactions: In order to help prevent COVID-19 infections on our campus and in our local San Antonio community, we highly recommend that students limit unnecessary social interactions for at least 14 days prior to returning to campus and throughout the fall and spring semesters.

-- " Limit in-person interactions as much as possible throughout the 14-day period before returning to campus, e.g., stay in your residence except for essential business (groceries, medical visits), and avoid non-essential public places. - " If it is not possible to limit interactions for 14 days prior to return to campus due to necessary travel to San Antonio, students should limit in-person interactions for 14 days prior to their first on-campus activity after arriving in San Antonio. - " If returning from a domestic hot spot and/or international location, please see guidance on p.
-14.
+- " Limit in-person interactions as much as possible throughout the 14-day period before returning to campus, e.g., stay in your residence except for essential business (groceries, medical visits), and avoid non-essential public places. - " If it is not possible to limit interactions for 14 days prior to return to campus due to necessary travel to San Antonio, students should limit in-person interactions for 14 days prior to their first on-campus activity after arriving in San Antonio.